rgerum/pylustrator/docs/index.rst

     # show the plot in a pylustrator window
     plt.show()

-Saving by pressing ``Space`` or confirming to save when closing the window will add some lines of code at the end of your python script (before your ``plt.show()``) that defines these changes:
+Saving by pressing ``Ctrl+S`` or confirming to save when closing the window will add some lines of code at the end of your python script (before your ``plt.show()``) that defines these changes:

 .. code-block:: python